 Performance Improvement Analyst Salary

 Performance Improvement Analysts in the United States take home approximately $61K per year on average.
 Residence and tenure each impact pay for this group, with the former having the largest influence.
 Medical benefits are awarded to a large number, and most earn dental coverage.
 Men working as Performance Improvement Analysts who took the survey just slightly outnumber women at 52 percent.
 Job satisfaction is reported as high by the vast majority of workers.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Performance Improvement Analyst